Is the Arizona Master Naturalist Program right for you?

 WHAT IS THE ARIZONA MASTER NATURALIST PROGRAM?

-The Arizona Master Naturalist Program is designed to be a natural and cultural history LEADERSHIP program.
+The Arizona Master Naturalist Program is designed to be a natural and cultural history LEADERSHIP Program.
 The active and experiential curriculum is designed to help volunteers become leaders for our chapter and community partners, rather than to consume facts about our ecosystem.
 There is a focus on cultural equity, team building, program design for partners, and using critical thinking to contribute to natural and cultural history projects.
 We explore basic natural history content in the context of cultural history and ecosystem dynamics.

+During the course and after becoming trained, we expect our members to help us with aspects of building and maintaining our chapter.
 Read more about our program and philosophy on the Arizona Master Naturalist Association Website.
 You can review what an Arizona Master Naturalist is and what we do here.

 Although this is a leadership development program, there will be presentations of natural and cultural histories of the Sonoran Desert in almost every session of the course so you will learn about the area and also receive great resources for further study.

 This is NOT an academic program.
 The intent of our course is to build a cohort of volunteers who work together to take the lead on natural history programs and projects.
 You do not need to have any higher education experience in order to be successful.
 Everyone is welcome to join us regardless of prior experience – we have many resources available to help you along the journey of becoming and remaining a Certified Arizona Master Naturalist.
-If you desire a rigorous academic course in Sonoran Desert History, we can recommend one for you.
+If you desire a rigorous academic course in Sonoran Desert History, we

 The course is interactive, consists of team building exercises, group projects, and presentation delivery and public speaking.
 It is not a passive-style lecture-based course where you weekly hear from experts.
 We also require the completion of self-reflective out of class time tasks to further understand natural and cultural history concepts, including best practice in environmental education and justice, equity, diversity, and inclusion in our programs.